What is Green Fins? Sustainable Dive Tourism in Action

 Through a code of conduct covering 15 key areas, Green Fins partners with communities and governments to implement practices that protect marine habitats.
 It also collaborates with businesses, such as dive resorts and centres, to help minimise their environmental impact.

-By following simple guidelines, such as checking equipment for leaks, respecting no-anchor zones and avoiding contact with coral, dive operators can conduct sustainable underwater adventures.
+By following simple guidelines, such as checking equipment for leaks, respecting no-anchor zones and avoiding contact with coral, dive operators are given the tools they need to conduct sustainable underwater adventures.
 Essentially, they are being empowered to make positive changes that have widespread impacts.

-In this article, we’ll explain exactly what Green Fins is, how it works and ways you can get involved.
+In this article, we’ll take a closer look at what Green Fins actually is, how it works in practice and how you can support or get involved in its mission to protect the ocean.

-Trained Green Fins assessors regularly visit these eco-minded members, checking their adherence to the code and offering consultations for improvement.
-They also provide environmental training for all staff, equipping these ocean advocates with the knowledge and skills to reduce their environmental impacts.
+Trained Green Fins assessors regularly visit its eco-minded members, checking their adherence to the code and offering consultations for improvement.
+They also provide environmental training for staff, equipping them with the knowledge and skills to reduce their environmental impacts.

-Members receive handy materials that outline best practices for divers and snorkelers.
-These include pictographic icons that transcend language barriers and illustrate how to treat our marine environments with care.
+Members receive handy materials that outline best practices for divers and snorkellers.
+These include pictographic icons that transcend language barriers, making them especially effective in dive destinations where guests come from all over the world.

 For more insights into marine conservation issues, check out our collection of articles here.
 They focus on everything from ocean acidification and mercury pollution to coral bleaching and the Great Pacific Garbage Patch.